Rocky Mount Electrical Contractor Bond: A Comprehensive Guide

 Is a Credit Check Required for the Rocky Mount Electrical Contractor Bond?

 A credit check is not required for the Rocky Mount Electrical Contractor bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all electrical contractors in Rocky Mount regardless of their credit history.

 How Much Does the Rocky Mount Electrical Contractor Bond Cost?

-The Rocky Mount Electrical Contractor bond costs just $100 per year.
+The Rocky Mount Electrical Contractor bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Rocky Mount requires electrical contractors that choose to be billed monthly to purchase a surety bond as part of the application process to register their business and obtain a permit.
 North Carolina Statute 87-43 defines an electrical contractor as any individual or business entity who engages or offers to engage in “the business of installing, maintaining, altering or repairing any electric work, wiring, devices, appliances or equipment” as an independent business.

 Contractors do not need a permit for minor electrical work or when performing work for an electrical public utility corporation.